trevordevore/levurehelper-app_updater/README.md

 There are a couple of configuration options that need to be added to your `app.yml` file.

-In the `build profiles` > `all profiles` > `copy files` section add an `app updater` key that points to the `appcast.xml` and `update.txt` files for your app.
+In the `build profiles` > `all profiles` > `copy files` section add the following:

+1. An `app updater` key that points to the `appcast.xml` file for your app.
+2. `macos` and `windows` sections that move the `Sparkle.framework` and `WinSparkle.dll` files to their proper locations when packaging a standalone application.

 You will also add a `build profiles` entry for `installer name` that tells the auto updater the name of the installers to download.

-An `app updater` key is also added at the root level.
-Here you will specify the follwoing:
+Lastly, an `app updater` key is also added at the root level.
+Here you will specify the following:

 1. The root url where the appcast.xml and releast-notes.html files will be located.
 2. Command line arguments to pass to the Windows installer.
 The example shows the arguments you would pass to an installer created with Inno Setup.